IUA03/Code-Crafters/README.md

 - **Python (smtplib)**: Used for sending OTPs via email to authenticate users.
 - **SSL**: Ensures secure communication during OTP email transmission.

-*Note: This project does not use AI.
+*Note: This project was built **without using any AI help*.
 The focus is on building a practical, functional solution to manage pharmacy inventories with secure user authentication.*

 ### How the App Solves the Problem:
 This application directly addresses the challenges faced by rural pharmacies by providing the following solutions: